1jour1vin

 Bettane & Desseauve

-The ultimate wine in terms of refinement in all areas, with more aromatic freshness than the legendary 2016 and a purity in the finish provided by sublime Cabernets.
+This wine is the epitome of refinement in every aspect, offering even more aromatic freshness than the legendary 2016 vintage and a purity in its finish thanks to sublime Cabernets.

 About the estate:

-With 35% Cabernet Franc and 35% Cabernet Sauvignon, Figeac, located on the gravelly plateau bordering Pomerol, is often said to be the most Médoc-like of the Saint-Émilion wines.
-The originality of the vintage lies in its central terroir, which is composed of Günzian gravel, the same as that found in the grands crus classés of the Left Bank.
-As a result, this premier cru classé ages perfectly over time.
-Thierry Manoncourt, the soul of the estate for over sixty years, gave it a welcome boost.
-Since 2013, Marie-France Manoncourt, Thierry's widow, has formed a new board of directors with her daughters.
-With the competent director Frédéric Faye, the estate has reached the top of the Right Bank.
+With 35% Cabernet Franc and 35% Cabernet Sauvignon, Figeac—located on the gravelly plateau bordering Pomerol—is often described as the most Médoc-like of the Saint-Émilions.
+The wine’s uniqueness stems from its central terroir, composed of Günzian gravel, the same type found in the Grand Crus Classés of the Left Bank.
+As a result, this Premier Cru Classé ages beautifully over time.
+Thierry Manoncourt, the soul of the estate for over sixty years, gave it a much-needed boost.
+Since 2013, Marie-France Manoncourt, Thierry’s widow, has formed a new management team with her daughters.
+Under the capable leadership of director Frédéric Faye, the estate has reached the pinnacle of the Right Bank.

 Decanter